Kale-Ko/Emotecraft-Wiki/pages/en/404-untranslated-page.md

 ## 404 Untranslated Page

-The page you where trying to access has not been translated yet
+The page you were trying to access has not been translated yet